It isn't going to be long before the left, you know, as all this Georgia-Russia thing pops up.

 Nice to have you here.

-Quantum Dittoes.
+Quantum Dittos.

 Thank you.

-Uh but because I wanted to get your take on the ABC uh Friday night line interview with John Edwards.
+I looked forward the whole weekend to hearing you yesterday because I wanted to get your take on the ABC Friday Nightline interview with John Edwards.

 Give me a closing argument.

-Right, closing argument.
+Your closing argument.

-He was he was parsing he was parsing things.
+He was parsing things.

-He was saying things like, Well, actually, when I had the affair, Elizabeth was in remission.
+He was saying things like, well, actually, when I had the affair, Elizabeth was in remission.

-Not that that counts, but and I was a poor boy, and I got carried away being but so he kept he kept very calm and very uh, you know, like I said, parsing everything that he said until the end.
+So he kept very calm and very, you know, like I said, parsing everything that he said until the end.

-I don't think she knew.
+You don't think she knew.

 The line that he uttered, I agree with you about his career.

-But I'll tell you that what he said 99% of the truth won't survive anymore.
+But I'll tell you that when he said 99% of the truth won't survive anymore, that just, that told me everything I have always suspected about this guy.

 There is nothing genuine about John Edwards.